php-fig/fig-standards/proposed/event-dispatcher.md

 * MUST call Listeners synchronously in the order they are returned from a ListenerProvider.
 * MUST call `isStopped()` on the event after each Listener has been called.
 If that method returns `true` it MUST return the event to the Emitter immediately and MUST NOT call any further Listeners.

+Note that is it NOT REQUIRED that a Listener have called `stopPropagation()`.
+If no Listener stops propagation the dispatcher MUST continue to call all Listeners until it runs out, and then return the event.
+That is, in that case it behaves exactly the same as a Modify Dispatcher.

 It is RECOMMENDED that Stoppable Events invoke `stopPropagation()` on themselves automatically when the answer is provided.
 For example, an Event that is asking for a PSR-7 `RequestInterface` object to be matched with a corresponding `ResponseInterface` object MAY have a `setResponse(ResponseInterface $res)` method for a Listener to call, which calls `$this->stopPropagation()` once the response is set.

 ## Listener Provider